 Breastfeeding offers a number of benefits for both moms and newborns, including:

+Breastfeeding rates are rising across the United States, which is reflected in recent data.
 According to the Centers for Disease Control and Prevention (CDC), four out of five infants started to breastfeed in 2013.
 More than half of infants were breastfeeding at six months, CDC reported.
 CDC also noted nearly one-third of infants were breastfeeding at 12 months.

-Breast milk contains protein, vitamins, fats, and other nutritional factors to help a newborn grow.
-Moreover, breast milk includes antibodies to help a baby combat harmful bacteria and viruses.
+Breastmilk contains protein, vitamins, fats, and other nutritional factors to help a newborn grow.
+Moreover, breastmilk includes antibodies to help a baby combat harmful bacteria and viruses.

 WebMD points out babies who are breastfed may be less susceptible to ear infections, respiratory illnesses, and diarrhea than those who are not breastfed.
 In some studies, breastfeeding has been linked to higher IQ scores in later childhood, WebMD states.

-Some studies have shown that bovine colostrum may be beneficial for newborns, even after a mother’s colostrum transforms into mature milk.
-For example, one study of bovine colostrum for preterm infants revealed it is feasible to use bovine colostrum as a supplement to mother’s own milk (MM) in the first few weeks after birth.
-The use of bovine colostrum may even help preterm infants improve their protein intake as well.
+Some studies have shown that adding bovine colostrum may be beneficial for newborns, even after a mother’s colostrum transforms into mature milk.
+For example, one study of bovine colostrum for preterm infants revealed it is feasible to use bovine colostrum as a supplement to mother’s own milk in the first few weeks after birth.
+The use of bovine colostrum may help preterm infants improve their protein intake as well.

 What Is Baby Formula?